daffl/uberclass/readme.md

 Creating a Class
 ----------------

 The following creates a Monster class, static, and prototype members.
 The prototype init is called as the constructor.
 Every time a monster instance is created, the static count is incremented:

 	var Class = require('class').Class;

-	var Monster = Class.extend(
+	Class.extend('Monster',
 	/* @static */
 	{
 	  count: 0